 The sculptor Adam Roud said it represented Jane as a “daughter and a sister” as she walked through the town.
 “We have all the hoo-ha about Jane Austen the author – and rightly so – but she’s a real person and that made me a bit more connected to the idea of her just walking here.”

 Just before her 18th Birthday on November 14, 1793, Jane met the new Mrs Chute at one of the balls held here.
-She had married Thomas Chute, a family friend who had inherited The Vyne.
+She had married Thomas Chute, a family friend who had inherited The Vyne estates.

 Jane Austen’s Twin Unveiled